mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/networking/use-istio/index.md

 - You must have access to a Linux, macOS, or Windows computer with a supported operating system version.

 - You must have a properly deployed and running cluster.
-For information about deploying Kubernetes with default settings, see the [Quick start][quickstart].

-- You must have `cert-manager` enabled and deployed through your `cluster.yaml` addon configuration.
+- You must have `cert-manager` enabled and deployed through your `cluster.yaml` configuration.

 ## Deploy Istio using DKP